GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will receive a fortune cookie.
+> 🥠 That wasn’t chicken.

 ### Our Tech Stack